LandRegistry/bg-dev-pack-redesign/app/apis/download-a-document/0.1/index.md

     <h1 class="govuk-heading-xl">
       Download a document API
     </h1>
-    <p class="govuk-body-l">Use this service to get information about a specific application.</p>
+    <p class="govuk-body-l">Use this service to download documents that have been created by HM Land Registry for your consumption.</p>
     <div class="govuk-warning-text">
       <span class="govuk-warning-text__icon" aria-hidden="true">!</span>
       <strong class="govuk-warning-text__text">